wangqliang123/weibo-api/README.md

 Before you can grap the data, please configure your local database.
 Here we are using MySQL.
 Install MySQL and create a database name `sina_weibo`.
 Then create a table `comment` through the SQL statement defined in file `\file\sql\create_Comment.sql`.

+> **Important: in order to support Chinese characters, configure the collation to be `gbk - gbk_chinese_ci`.
+All columns inside the tables containing Chinese characters must be configured to be `gbk - gbk_chinese_ci` as well.**

 Inside the file `examples\weibo4j\wang\db\LocalDbConnection.java` Line 45, change your database username and password.

 1. Right click file `\examples\weibo4j\wang\CommentExtractor.java`, choose `Run as Java Application...`.
 2. On the Eclipse console it shows: `1 - Getting comments of ...`.
 Then it means the retrieval starts.

 If your program stops due to various reason, you can run the program again from where it stops last time.
-Change the value of `start` at Line 27.
+Change the value of `START_INDEX` at Line 17.

-Those weibos whose comments are failed to be retrieved are stored in the file `\file\txt\weiboid_2000_error.txt`.